Waihi Arts Centre and Museum holds Time and Wages ledger books spanning the years 1892 to 1952.

 1916 - 1918 (Excel Spreadsheet)

-This record spans the period Sep 1916 to Nov 1918 (during WW1) and primarily records the number of days worked by each employee and the wages paid.
-Occupations were not noted in this ledger.
+This record spans the period Sep 1916 to Nov 1918 (during WW1) and primarily records the number of days worked by each employee and the total wages paid.
+Occupations were not noted in this book.

 “The history of the Waihi Mine from 1914 onwards does not contain anything spectacular.
 Mining and ore treatment processes were well established, but more and better mechanical equipment was becoming available all the time through worldwide advances in industry generally.
 Electricity, for instance, had been practically an unknown quantity up to this time and anything electrical was regarded with awe by most people; the complete electrification of almost all the machinery in the mill and the mine meant a big saving in manpower and fuel and a reduction in time lost for repairs.
 Advances in the metallurgical process, such as the introduction of electrolytic refining, are a further example.”